One of the last leavers’ programme activities of 2020 was ‘Pilko’s…

 The Elstree Award is based on the principles of the prestigious Duke of Edinburgh Award which is very popular in senior schools.
 It offers a real opportunity to develop skills outside of the classroom such as leadership, problem solving and responsibility as well as providing opportunities to serve the community and test their ability to take on a challenge.
-Year 6 boys follow the ‘Bronze’ programme, the Year 7 work towards the ‘Silver’ award and the Year eight boys take part in the ‘Gold’ award – each level becomes more challenging as the boys progress through the school.
+Year 6 pupils follow the ‘Bronze’ programme, the Year 7 work towards the ‘Silver’ award and the Year eight pupils take part in the ‘Gold’ award – each level becomes more challenging as the pupils progress through the school.

 - Problem Solving and Leadership challenges

 - Camp Craft – cooking a meal outdoors and camping in the wild;

 - Presentation skills – presenting a topic to the group or the whole school;